 Add the heavy cream and water and whisk it all together.
 Season with salt and pepper, to taste.
 As the gravy bubbles, it will get thicker.
 The longer you cook it, the thicker it gets, so it’s best to serve it as soon as the biscuits are ready.

 We had a reader mention that their gravy never got thick.
 I believe this is most likely due to the type of almond flour you’re using.
 The finer the flour, the better.
 If you’re using almond meal, it might not thicken as much.
 If this bothers you, you could sprinkle a small amount (like 1/2 tsp) of coconut flour or another type of low-carb flour to the gravy to thicken it a bit more.

 You could also add cream cheese, mascarpone, or 1/4 tsp of xantham gum to thicken the gravy, if you need to.

 When the biscuits are done, take the from the oven.
 I like to split them open and put the gravy on them open faced, but you could serve them however you like!

 What Does Keto Biscuits & Gravy Taste Like?

-The taste is really similar, and the look of the dish is also very similar.
-When we’re eating this breakfast, we easily forget that it’s keto and just enjoy it.
+When we’re eating this breakfast, we easily forget that it’s keto and just enjoy eating it.